-Wilder, emptier places are what thrills my spirit and it follows on from a bequest from my parents of a fondness for mountain and coastal scenery.
-Experiencing these is what led to an enduring interest in photography and self-powered travel.
+Wilder, emptier places are what thrills my spirit, and it follows from a bequest from my parents of a fondness for mountain and coastal scenery.
+My experiences of these are what led to an enduring interest in photography and self-powered travel.
 It helps that walking, hiking and cycling all allow more intimate explorations and opportunities to encounter quieter moments of peace that heal the wounds of modern living.

-There is a very big difference between exploring the country where you live and doing the same for another one where you are just a fleeting visitor.
-With the first, you can learn organically while the research often happens all at once for the second.
+There is an enormous difference between exploring the country where you live and doing the same for another one where you are just a fleeting visitor.
+With the first, you can learn organically, while the research often happens all at once for the second.
 Even then, it is easy to see why some let others do the organisation for their overseas trips.

-One thing gets shared though: it is often those lesser frequented spots that offer the most rewarding experiences.
-Finding them instead of the more usual honeypots needs one to get below the surface of a destination and that takes a bit more time and effort than maybe a short visit can allow.
+One thing gets shared, though: it is often those lesser frequented spots that offer the most rewarding experiences.
+Finding them instead of the more usual honeypots needs one to get below the surface of a destination, and that takes a bit more time and effort than maybe a brief visit can allow.

 What is clearer though is that having a selection of photos got me going with a now-defunct Geocities website in a time when image galleries were not as common online.
 Unlike today, there was much dross to be found because early adapters were not always the best photographers and many grey day shots were included when they would be overlooked nowadays.
 With some inspiration, a life journey had started.

-Not all of this was spent online and centred around digitisation so places around Britain, Ireland and the Isle of Man got recorded before I started venturing to sunshine islands and North America as well as alpine and nordic locations.
-There are some locations to which I fancy returning and there are others to come.
+Not all of this was spent online and centred around digitisation so places around Britain, Ireland and the Isle of Man got recorded before I started venturing to some sunshine islands and North America as well as alpine and Nordic locations.
+There are some locations to which I fancy returning, and there are others to come.
 In this, hope that the variety of images and locations will expand and be enhanced.
 For that, I need to keep travelling.